 In this article, we’re going to tell you everything you need to know about deciding osetn the timing of your baby shower and what the “gathering” should look like.
 Any expectant mom has a lot weighing on her mind, and the logistics of her own shower don’t need to be one of them.

 When to Have a Baby Shower?

 That’s the question.
-Is there such a thing as having it too early?
-Too late?
-What about a virtual shower, andwho pays?
+Where to even get started in planning your baby shower?
+And who pays?
 Read on for some things to think about when scheduling your baby shower.
-You’ll be sending out those invitations in no time!
+You’ll be sending out that shower invitation in no time!
 We’ve also got you covered on a modern guide to baby shower etiquette.

 Throw a Virtual Baby Shower So That Everyone Can Celebrate!

 • Free Trial – 7 Day Refund for any reason

 • Private Video Hosting for everyone

 • Baby Shower Games with Scoreboards, Give Prizes!

 Setting a Date for When a Baby Shower Should Be Held